SchneiderCode/PetaLibrary_Training/training.md

 <div style="clear:both"></div>

-> [!NOTE]
-> Multiple questions are embedded in this training.
-It is ok if you don't know the answer to every question!
-Many of the questions are designed to test for common misconceptions and help you avoid common pitfalls for new users.

 > [!IMPORTANT]
 > We aim to make our online resources accessible to everyone.
 If you encounter any barriers in the materials contained in this tutorial, please report them through our [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).